 Phishing is a cybercrime in which an individual is targeted and contacted by email, telephone or text message by someone posing as a legitimate institution to lure individuals into providing sensitive data.
 If you have concerns about any communication that might seem to be a genuine Art Fund communication, please review our helpful explanation on phishing before reacting.

 We use a number of trusted data processors in order to deliver our goods and services.
-This includes Supporter Services who can assist you with enquiries six days a week, and our mailing house who may, for example, send you your Art Quarterly magazine, and our professional advisers.
+This includes Supporter Services who can assist you with enquiries six days a week, and our mailing house who may, for example, send you your Art Quarterly magazine, suppliers who process payments, support our website and technology and our professional advisers.

 In some instances we will share your data with your consent, for example you may ask us to share your information with a museum whose Art Happens project you have supported.
 In other instances, such as when you have applied for funding, we may share your details with specialist advisors with whom we work to ensure that we spend our charitable resources responsibly.

-All third parties we work with are very carefully selected and are bound by data-sharing agreements to ensure that they treat your data with the same care and respect as Art Fund.
+All third parties we work with are very carefully selected and are bound by data-sharing or data processing agreements or supplier agreements containing data processing or data sharing clauses where appropriate to ensure that they treat your data with the same care and respect as Art Fund.

 If you have any queries about this Privacy Notice or any queries about the protection of personal data we hold about you, please do not hesitate to contact us as in the way that is most convenient to you: